UK watchdog wants an 'innovation heaven' in financial products

 He said a market that works well is one that allows for much-needed innovation as the "middle ground" of consumers were not being served well, partly because firms argue that a welter of new rules make it harder to come up with new products.

-The need for innovation is also being fueled by the UK government's decision to end compulsory annuities for people with retirement pots after the FCA called the market disorderly.
+The need for innovation is also being fuelled by the UK government's decision to end compulsory annuities for people with retirement pots after the FCA called the market disorderly.

 The FCA's predecessor had told the industry to be "very afraid" but Wheatley said this was at the height of the 2007-09 financial crisis when taxpayers had to rescue banks.